halo/datanorm/README.md

 If you have a `DATANORM.001` and also a `DATPREIS.001`, you must concatenate those two files into one file first (their versions need to be the same).
 The resulting, merged file is what you provide to this Rubygem.

+### Quick Usage

-If you want one product at a time, without having to deal with the complexities of Datanorm, you can use this:
+If you want one product at a time (without having to deal with the complexities of Datanorm), you can use this:

 ```ruby
 document = Datanorm::Document.new(path: 'datanorm.001')